whatevery1says/tweet-suite/README.md

 ## Preprocessor

 The Preprocessor is a script that loads the Twint output and performs a variant of the WE1S preprocessing pipeline on the text of the tweets.
 The result is saved in a new `tidy_tweet` field.
 The preprocessing algorithm is described at the beginning of the notebook.
 The Preprocessor comes with a stoplist, which is a variant of the standard WE1S stoplist.

+## Aggregator

+The Preprocessor is a script that aggregates tweets by specific criteria into single documents.
+The purposes is to build larger documents which form more coherent topic models than if the tweets were modelled individually.